badhri-hari/pluscorp-consulting-website/README.md

 - **Chakra UI:** For layout components and styling.
 - **Prisma ORM:** For database management and interaction.
 - **SQLite3:** For tracking website visit counts.
-- **React Icons:** For including various icons used throughout the site.
+- **React Icons:** For the various social platforms' icons used throughout the site.

 ## Installation

-To run this project locally, follow these steps:
+Although this project is not meant to be run locally given its commercial purpose, you may follow these steps if you wish to do so:

 1. **Clone the repository:**